 This career isn’t the type you would think of when you hear “journalist”; a commerce journalist is a new variety of part journalist and part advertising writer.

 The job duties center around helping people find and buy the types of products they want by writing content for a company’s internet marketing (i.e., on a company’s blog or website and social media).
 This job didn’t even exist 7 years ago, so it is a field that you can get into without having a lot of experience.
+You can easily get a job in PR Agency.

 You won’t see this degree program listed on college websites, but typically what is required is a BA in some form of communications or humanities.
 Of course, you also must have strong writing skills and be able to work independently, since many positions are done remotely.
 This fact also offers a great deal of flexibility.
 You may work exclusively for one company or, if you choose, could work as a freelance writer.